Late-Season Blooms: The Garden in Fall

 While the spring garden is full of smaller, compact flowering perennials and bulbs, the fall garden is the realm of big perennials and ornamental grasses that have been growing all summer before coming into flower.

-Garden mums and ornamental cabbage/kale have become a fall flowering cliché', a big box store give away for no-thought gardening.
-Double flowered mums are of no value to pollinators.
-(If you're going to plant a fall blooming mum, look for heirloom, single flowered varieties which are nectar-rich.)
-Take a walk on the wild side and put your funds and labor into more sustainable perennials.
+Garden mums and ornamental cabbage or kale have become commonplace at big box stores, but they are of no value to pollinators.
+If you're going to plant a fall blooming mum, look for heirloom, single flowered varieties which are nectar-rich.
+Take a walk on the wild side and put your funds and labor into more sustainable perennials, which will last for many seasons to come.

 - Aster (Aster) - Try 'Professor Kippenberg', even my non-gardener son specifically mentioned how impressed he was with this flowering giant.